The old adage goes that Macs can’t get viruses, so why would you bother downloading, let alone paying for, antivirus software? We have a few reasons.

 If you don’t want extra features and also don’t fancy shelling out for yet another digital subscription, AVG Free might be the option for you.
-There are no frills, but it should deliver when it comes to basic protection, adding that last layer of defence for when all else fails.
-See how it fared in our antivirus lab test by reading the full AVG Antivirus for Mac review.
+There are no frills, but it should deliver when it comes to basic protection, adding that last layer of defense for when all else fails.
+See how it fared in our antivirus lab by reading the full AVG Antivirus for Mac review.

-Avast Free Antivirus for Mac (free)
+Avira Free Security Suite for Mac

 How we test antivirus